CMOS + stochastic nanomagnets: heterogeneous computers for probabilistic inference and learning: Boltzmann Learning with heterogeneous p-computers

 FIG.~\ref{fig:Fig3}c,d show the KL divergence and the probability distribution of the full adder Boltzmann machines based on the fully digital LFSR/Xoshiro and the heterogeneous sMTJ-clocked LFSR RNGs.
 The KL divergence in the learning experiment is performed like this: after each epoch during training, we save the weights in the classical computer and perform probabilistic inference to measure the KL distance between the learned and ideal distributions.
 The sMTJ-clocked LFSR and the Xoshiro based Boltzmann machines produce probability distributions that eventually closely approximate the Boltzmann distribution of the full adder.
-On the other hand, the fully digital LFSR based Boltzmann machine produces the incorrect states $\rm [A~B~C_{\text{in}}~S~C_{\text{out}}] = 2$ and $29$ with a significantly higher probability than the correct peaks, and grossly underestimates the probabilities of states 0, 6, 18, and 25 (see FIG.~\ref{fig:FigS5} for full histograms that are avoided here for clarity).
+On the other hand, the fully digital LFSR based Boltzmann machine produces the incorrect states $\rm [A~B~C_{\text{in}}~S~C_{\text{out}}] = 2$ and $29$ with a significantly higher probability than the correct peaks, and grossly underestimates the probabilities of states 0, 6, 18, and 25 (see FIG.~\ref{fig:FigS4} for full histograms that are avoided here for clarity).
 As in the inference experiment (FIG.~\ref{fig:Fig2}a), the KL divergence of the LFSR saturates and never improves beyond a point.
 The increase in the KL divergence for Xoshiro and sMTJ-clocked LFSR towards the end is related to hyperparameter selection and unrelated to RNG quality \cite{dabelow2022three}.
 For this reason, we select the weights at epoch=400 for testing to produce the histogram in FIG.~\ref{fig:Fig3}d.

-In line with our previous results, the learning experiments confirm the inferior quality of LFSR-based PRNGs, particularly for learning tasks.
+In line with our previous results, the learning experiments confirm the inferior quality of LFSR-based PRNGs, particularly for learning tasks (see Supplementary Section~\ref{sec:trainDBM_supp} for an MNIST training comparisons between p-bits based on Xoshiro and LFSR).
 While LFSRs can produce correct peaks with some bias in optimization problems, they fail to learn appropriate weights for sampling and learning, rendering them unsuitable for these applications.
 In addition to these results, statistical tests on the NIST test suite corroborate our findings that sMTJ-clocked LFSRs and high-quality PRNGs such as Xoshiro outperform the pure LFSR-based p-bits (see Supplementary Section~\ref{sec:NIST}).

 Our learning result demonstrates how asynchronously interacting p-bits can creatively combine with existing CMOS technology.
 Scaled and integrated implementations of this concept could lead to a resurgence in training powerful deep Boltzmann machines \cite{niazi2023training}.